 R.E.
-Year 3 is a very special and important year for our children, as it is in this year that they will make their First Holy Communion.
-Preparations for this important milestone are carried out in class with both Miss Jennings and Fr.
-Richard.
+Year 3 is a very special and important year for our children, as it is in this year that they will make their First Holy Communion and preparations for this important milestone are carried out in class.

 In Maths, times tables are consolidated and regular table tests on all topics ensure new concepts are firmly embedded throughout the year.
 Homework is given once a week.
 Termly assessments are carried out to monitor progress.

 In English, we develop reading, writing and speaking and listening skills through the provision of various genres.
 These include writing fiction for different audiences, such as Adventure stories and plays; the children also write poetry to perform to each other.
 We learn to write instructions and letters, reports and book reviews.
 Termly assessments are carried out to monitor progress.
 We delve into the lives and works of the authors Roald Dahl and Dick King-Smith.
 Homework is given once a week.

 In Science, we explore the topics of Teeth and Healthy Eating, Rocks and Soils, Materials and their Properties, Forces, Growing Plants and Light and Shadows.
 We carry out exciting investigations and record our findings in a variety of ways.
 Assessments are given at the end of each topic to assess progress.